 This about me page serves to provide an insight into my life and a quick summary of the course I'm enrolled on.
 Detailed posts on the latter can be found within the blog itself.
 You'll notice I am very open with my G.C.S.E., A Level and Degree results as well as my past employment history.
 I have done this not only because it's such a common question I receive, but also as a way for you to understand my background.
 I would like to stress here that I'm by no means the model trainee so don't go thinking you need a degree to train as it is in fact, quite the opposite.
 I am surrounded by many individuals from just as many differing backgrounds with some wanting a change of career, others having recently graduated university (like me) and the large majority (at least in my CP) having just completed their A levels.

-If you're interested in where the dream all began, then you may find the "The Story So Far" section an interesting read.
+If you're interested in where the dream all began, then you may find the "The Story So Far" section further down this page may be an interesting read.

 Thanks for stopping by,

 All the best,

 - 2nd Series, 1st Attempt CPL

 - 14 First Time Passes